jsduenass/yourTeamWebsite/content/posts/library/watchlist/index.md

 don't quite made the cut but worth to keep an eye on if I change my mind:
 - [ ] Reinventing Discovery: The New Era of Networked Science.
 Michael Nielsen
 - [ ] [singularity](https://edoras.sdsu.edu/~vinge/misc/singularity.html)
-- [ ] The End of History and the Last Man.
-Francis Fukuyama
+- [ ] The End of History and the Last Man.Francis Fukuyama
 - [ ] [How can we develop transformative tools for thought?](https://numinous.productions/ttft/)
 - [ ] [Structure and Interpretation of Computer Programs.
 Harold Abelson and Gerald Jay Sussman](https://web.mit.edu/6.001/6.037/sicp.pdf)
 - [ ] Organizational Communication: Balancing Creativity and Constraint.
 Eric M. Eisenberg